SummaryRead the full fact sheet

 Suggestions on how to avoid getting sunburnt include:

-- Don’t assume that sunshine is safe when you can’t feel it sting your skin – that sting or bite is infrared radiation (heat), not UV radiation.
-If you’re not sure, don’t chance it – check the sun protection times.
+- Don't assume that sun exposure is safe when you can't feel it sting your skin – that sting or bite is heat, not UV radiation.
+If you're not sure, don't chance it – check the sun protection times for your location.

 - Many Australians get sunburnt around water, at the beach or the pool.
-If there is no shade, you’ll need to protect yourself in other ways.
+Always use a combination of sun protection measures, never rely on just one to protect you.

 - You can get sunburnt when you're relaxing and taking it easy, such as watching outdoor sports, picnicking at the park or while playing sports.